 The Super Guarantee is the compulsory amount an employer needs to pay into their employees’ chosen super fund.

 Employers are required to contribute a minimum percentage of each eligible employee’s earnings to their super fund of retirement savings account.
 This minimum percentage is currently 9.5% of each employee’s salary or wage.

-An eligible employee is full-time, part-time or casual employees who are over the age of 18 and are paid at least $450 a month, before taxes.
+An eligible employee is a full-time, part-time or casual employee who is over the age of 18 and is paid at least $450 a month, before taxes.

 As an employer, you must pay your employees their SG within 28 days of the end of each quarter.
 If you fail to pay the correct super amount to your employees on time, then you’ll need to pay the SGC to the ATO.

 We now know that the SGC is an amount payable to the ATO if you fail to pay your employees’ SG correctly and on time.

 - Super guarantee shortfall amounts – the amount an employee was owed in super, but was unpaid.

 - Nominal interest on shortfall amounts – currently 10%

 - Administration fee – $20 per employee per quarter